bmancini55/building-lightning/src/app2/part7.md

 }
 ```

-One other note about our `AppController` is that it uses the `observer` pattern to notify a subscriber about changes to `Link`s in the chain.
-The observer will receive an array of `Link` whenever any changes occur to the chain.
-The observer will first need to assign a handler to `AppController.listener` in order to receive updates.
-We'll get to this in a future section once everything has been coded.
+One other note about our `AppController` is that it uses the `observer` pattern to notify a subscriber about changes to the chain.
+The observer will receive an array of changed `Link` whenever the chain changes.

 Dev Note: Why not use `EventEmitter`?
 Well we certainly could.
 Since this example only has a single event it's easy to bake in a handler/callback function for `Link` change events.